kalbasit/shabka/README.md

 ## First installation

-Before installing the dotfiles, you should rename the computer to your liking. `sed -e 's:crator:mycomputer:g' -i ~/.dotfiles/.osx`

 On the first installation, you should run `rake init` which will:

-- Initialize OSX, only if ran on OSX.
-Thanks to [`@mathiasbynens`][6] for the idea!
+- initialize Vim
+- Install rbenv, the latest Ruby and bundler/git-smart
+- Install Go binaries

+It will also run the default tasks (that run with simple `rake`):
+- Update submodules.
+- Link everything from `~/.dotfiles` to the home directory.
+- Link everything from `~/.dotfiles/.private` **if it exists**, this is the perfect place for you to keep private things.
+See [Keeping things private private][3] for more information.

+### OSX

-  - Make sure to read over [`.osx`][1] and modify it to your liking.
+For OSX, run [`.osx`][1] binary.
+Make sure to read it over and modify it to your liking, you might want to change the computer hostname for example `sed -e 's:cratos:mycomputer:g' -i .osx`

-  - The OSX script will:
+The OSX script will:
 - Install XCode CLI.
-    - Install rbenv, installs the latest ruby version and installs `bundler` and `git-smart`.
 - Install homebrew, homebrew-bundle and run `brew bundle` which will install everything mentioned in [`Brewfile`][2].
 - Run `~/.dotfiles/.private/.osx` if it exists.
 This allows you to add any extra setup steps that are private.
 I use this file to insert Divvy's License and add custom search domains to all interfaces.
-- Update submodules.
-- Switch to ZSH.
-- Link everything from `~/.dotfiles` to the home directory.
-- Link everything from `~/.dotfiles/.private` **if it exists**, this is the perfect place for you to keep private things.
-See [Keeping things private private][3] for more information.
-- Install all of Vim plugins, as specified in [`.vimrc`][4]
-- Install Go binaries, as specified in [`Rakefile`][5]

 ## Subsequent linking